Renae Youngberg

-Renae Audrey Youngberg [Ray] (April 3, 1933 – January 10, 2015) was a third basewoman who played in the All-American Girls Professional Baseball League during four seasons spanning 1949–1954.
+Renae Audrey Youngberg [Ray] (April 3, 1933 – January 10, 2015) was a third basewoman who played in the All-American Girls Professional Baseball League (AAGPBL) during four seasons spanning 1949–1954.
 She batted and threw right-handed.

 Early life

 Born in Waukegan, Illinois, Renae Youngberg grew up in the years before Little League Baseball allowed girls to play, and she had to play sandlot ball with the neighborhood kids.
 Youngberg attended Waukegan Township High School.
-There no were no sports available there for girls, but she was actively involved in intramural sports, playing basketball, field hockey, volleyball and softball.
-Outside of school, she played industrial league basketball, bowling and independent softball and baseball.
+There no were no sports available there for girls, but she was actively involved in intramural sports, playing basketball, field hockey, volleyball, and softball.
+Outside of school, she played industrial league basketball, bowling, and independent softball and baseball.
 Following her graduation, she earned a scholarship to attend Illinois State Normal University.

 AAGPBL career

 The Chicago Colleens and the Springfield Sallies joined the AAGPBL as expansion teams in 1948.
 Both teams were the worst of the league and lost their franchises by the end of that season.
 From 1949 through 1950, the Colleens and Sallies became rookie development teams that played exclusively exhibition games.
 At age 17, Youngberg joined the 1949 tour as third sacker for Springfield.
 During sixty-six days, she spent her time playing an itinerary of thirty-one tour cities.